WorldHealthOrganization/tng-participant-template/README.md

 # Prerequisites

+Collect this information and transfer it for each environment:

 1) Create an private git repository on github.
 2) Prepare the following information for onboarding request:
     - Environment Repository (all private to hide uploaders identity) (DEV, UAT, PROD)